 What We Do

-The Society’s newsletter, Pathways and Passages, is published twice yearly, in the Winter and Summer.
+The Society’s digital newsletter, Pathways and Passages, is published twice yearly, in the Winter and Summer.

 Each issue contains a wealth of information for those researching Polish ancestry, with an emphasis on the Northeast United States.